bgourlie/rs-nes/README.md

 ### Current Status

 The CPU is fully-implemented and tested.
-The PPU is very much a work-in-progress but able to render games, albeit not perfectly.
-There is no sound or input yet, so it's not playable.
+The PPU is fairly accurately emulated but has a few minor bugs.
+Audio is not implemented yet.
 It can only run games using mapper 0, or NROM, so only early games (Mario Bros., Super Mario Bros., Excite Bike, etc) will run.

+### Controls

+    W: Up
+    A: Left
+    S: Down
+    D: Right
+    J: B
+    K: A
+    Shift: Select
+    Enter: Start

 ### Testing

 In addition to unit testing, the CPU is run against functional tests found